pingidentity/pingidentity-devops-getting-started/20-kubernetes/cloud/amazon/README.md

     default_launch_type: FARGATE
 ```

-## Give your user access to CloudWatch Logs
+## 2. Give your user access to CloudWatch Logs

 > snippet from AWS (https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cli-tutorial-fargate.html):
-### Step 1: Create the Task Execution IAM Role
+### Create the Task Execution IAM Role

 Amazon ECS needs permissions so that your Fargate task can store logs in CloudWatch.
 These permissions are covered by the task execution IAM role.
 For more information, see Amazon ECS Task Execution IAM Role.